dmytkost/HAZOP2RDF/docs/validation.md

 * execution exceptions
 * output validation

-The user can run the tests with a coverage report using predefined commands in the Makefile.

 The code coverage value varies around 95 ± 2%.
 The value depends on the state of the Fuseki server.
-The code coverage value increases if the Fuseki server is running and there is a pre-uploaded data on the server.
+It increases if the Fuseki server is running and there is pre-uploaded data on the server.

 The coverage report below shows the detailed information about the tests results.